 Even with these tips in mind, you should know that some fish are just extremely hard to catch.
 You won’t be able to get all of them in your first year and there is no shame in that.
 Things get much easier with practice (and an Iridium rod).

 The best Stardew Valley fishing spots

-The best kept secret of many a Stardew Valley fisherman are the prime Pelican Town fishing locations.
+The best-kept secret of many a Stardew Valley fisherman is the prime Pelican Town fishing locations.
 There are several spots on the map that have great spawn rates and convenient access to the deep dark depths of the water.
 Head here for the best catch in town: